 - Bruxism, or grinding your teeth, can also cause chipped teeth.
 Often, teeth grinding happens when you’re asleep, so you don’t even realize you’re doing it.
 You may wake up with a sore jaw, joint or neck pain, or a chipped tooth.

 - Hard candies or ice can also cause chipped teeth.
-Those “jaw-breaking” candies can actually break your teeth, especially if you have weakened enamel from a lack of good oral hygiene.
+Eating hard candies can damage your teeth, particularly if you don’t have good oral hygiene.
 Chomping on big chunks of ice can chip your tooth, too.

 - Falls or accidents are another big cause of chipped teeth.
 Accidents happen, unfortunately, and can cause chipped teeth.
-While there isn’t much we can do to prevent most accidents, there are things we can do to repair the damage.
+While there isn’t much we can do to prevent most accidents, there are things that can be done to fix a chipped tooth.
 That includes taking care of damage to your teeth.